Programme/Approved Electives for 2022/23

 Description of Module Assessment

 We have added an additional 1 hour to this test than is ordinarily needed to complete.
-By doing this, we do not expect that any student will require additional time due to dyslexia or disability.3: Open Book Examination weighted 50%
+By doing this, we do not expect that any student will require additional time due to dyslexia or disability.3: Online Tasks weighted 35%

-Communications skills portfolio 2Students will work in groups to produce a blog on the ethics of the use of animals in experimentation.
-The mark will be a group mark5: Oral Presentation weighted 5%
+Communications skills portfolio 2Students will work in groups to produce a blog (~250 words) on the ethics of the use of animals in experimentation.
+The mark will be a group mark, using an assessment rubric5: Oral Presentation weighted 10%

 Communications Skills Portfolio 3Students will give an oral answer to a seen question based on the material for their posters.
-This will be approx 2 minutes.
-This will be an individual mark.
+This will be approx. 2 minutes.
+This will be an individual mark, using an assessment rubric